 Medication may be given to relieve symptoms.
 Some medications may include:

-To help reduce your chance of head injury, take these steps:
+To help reduce your chance of a head injury:

 Brain Injury Association of America